miveronese/photo_organizer/README.md

 # Photo Organizer

-A Ruby script to organize your pictures by date based on their EXIF metadata It uses the [exifr gem (https://github.com/remvee/exifr)]
+A Ruby script to organize your pictures by date based on their EXIF metadata.
+It uses the exifr gem: https://github.com/remvee/exifr

 ## How to use it